 1.1 Key principals of flow cytometry

-Multicolor flow cytometry (FC) is a laboratory technique used in biological studies to measure individual cell properties such as size, granularity and molecular composition.
-(PMID:27936034)
+Multicolor flow cytometry (FC) is a laboratory technique used in biological disciplines including cancer biology, molecular biology, immunology and infectious disease monitoring to measure individual cell properties such as size, granularity and molecular composition.
+It is proven to be a highly sensitive quality control tool of fluorescent conjugates used in immunoassays (PMID:27936034) , with wide applications in immunophenotyping to simultaneously characterize mixed population of cells from blood, bone marrow and solid tissues based of cluster of differentiation (CD) markers, chemokine receptor markers, cytokines and antigen specific markers (PMID: 29512141).
+Furthermore, fluorescent protein analysis revolutionized in vivo detection of bacterial or viral infections, transplanted cells and gene knockout in cells (PMID: 24813442).
+Cell cycle analysis is another critical assay to measure dynamics of pathophysiological processes by utilizing DNA binding dyes (PMID: 32441778

+).

+Immunophenotyping and antigen specific response are frequently employed in immunological application of flow cytometry.
+Immunophenotyping applies fluorochrome-conjugated antibodies to target antigens on the cellular surface, which are defined by cluster of differentiation (CD) numbers.
+The investigation of CD markers on immune cells indicates the specific population of tested cells.
+Antigen specific response works via fluorescent major histocompatibility or MHC multimers which carry the desired antigen and bound to tested immune cells recognizing the antigen.
+Following the binding, the response of the antigen is measured and evaluated (PMID: 29512141).

+Sample preparation includes three approaches: (a) transfection and expression of fluorescent proteins, (b) staining with fluorescent dyes, or (c) with fluorescently conjugated antibodies (PMID: 29512141).
 To measure specific proteins on the surface or inside a cell, fluorescent chemical compounds called fluorochromes or fluorophores are added to the suspension.
 The fluorochromes are attached to molecules with affinity to specific proteins, hence labeling these proteins.
 Cells are first separated and suspended in a liquid, and the suspension is pass through narrow tubes, one cell at a time.
+A universal flow cytometer is composed of three systems, including fluidics (transporting samples to the laser intercept point), optics (inducing the visible and fluorescent light signals), and electronics (converting light signals to visualized readout in a computer) systems (PMID: 29512141).
 The instruments contain a large number of such tubes for parallel processing.
 As a cell moves through a tube, it is hit by a beam of light from a lamp or a laser.
 The light-excites fluorochromes then emit light in a relatively narrow band of wavelengths.
-The emitted light passes through a series of optical filters and dichroic mirrors deflecting it onto detectors (Figure X <DRAW CYTOMETER PICTURE>).
+The emitted light passes through a series of optical filters and dichroic mirrors deflecting it onto detectors (Figure X <DRAW CYTOMETER PICTURE>) @ Davit.
 Besides measuring light emitted by fluorochromes, flow cytometers also detect light scattered by the cells forward or to the side (FSC and SSC, respectively).
 The FSC and SSC measurements provide information about the cells’ physical properties and are used to separate single, live cells from cell clusters and debris during data preprocessing.
 Additionally, the instruments are able to measure electrical current impedance, i.e., the opposition to alternative current as the cells travel through the tubes.
 This allows for calculation of the cell size and additional physical properties.
 As of 2023, flow cytometers may contain as many as 10 lasers and up to 30 fluorochrome detectors.